Hess Philanthropic Fund

 How to Apply

 This funder does not have a public application process.
-The Hess Philanthropic Fund explicitly states that it only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds.
+The Hess Philanthropic Fund explicitly states that it only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds.

 Grants are awarded based on the directors' discretionary decisions and their personal philanthropic interests and affiliations.